padmarajugadam/xmrepo/README.md

-# xmrepo
+# docker-sample-nginx
-creating repo to test
+a sample nginx container to display container name